SignalGamma

 PCR varies significantly across expiration dates.
 Near-term expirations reflect immediate sentiment, while longer-dated expirations capture structural views.
 Our tool breaks down PCR by expiration so you can distinguish between short-term fear and long-term conviction.

 Professional traders rarely use PCR in isolation.
-Instead, they combine it with price action, volume, and other indicators to build a multi-dimensional view of market sentiment.
-A high PCR at a price support level adds conviction that a bottom is near.
-A low PCR at resistance strengthens the case for a reversal lower.
-The PCR acts as a confirmation tool that validates or challenges what the price chart is showing.
+They combine it with price action and volume to build a multi-dimensional view.
+A high volume PCR at a price support level adds conviction that a bottom is near.
+A low volume PCR at resistance strengthens the case for a reversal lower.
 When price and PCR tell the same story, the trade has higher probability.
 When they diverge, caution is warranted because the market may be setting up for a surprise.

 What is a normal put-call ratio?

-For the broad market, the average OI-based PCR typically ranges between 0.7 and 1.0.
-Individual stocks vary widely based on their investor base and typical strategies.
-Growth stocks tend to have lower PCR because of heavier call buying, while defensive stocks often carry higher PCR.
-The meaningful signal comes not from the absolute level but from deviation from each stock's own historical norm.
-Our PCR table lets you compare current readings against historical context.
+For the broad market, average PCR typically ranges between 0.7 and 1.0.
+Individual stocks vary widely — growth stocks tend to have lower PCR from heavier call buying, while defensive stocks carry higher PCR.
+The meaningful signal comes from deviation from each stock's own historical norm.
+Our PCR table lets you compare current readings across the entire universe.

 Is a high put-call ratio bullish or bearish?

-A high PCR means more puts than calls, which is technically bearish in terms of positioning.
-However, as a contrarian indicator, an extremely high PCR is often interpreted as bullish because it suggests bearish sentiment has reached an extreme.
-The logic is that when everyone has already bought puts for protection, the selling pressure is exhausted and the market is primed for a bounce.
-The distinction between moderately high and extremely high is critical — use historical comparisons to identify true extremes.
+A high PCR means more puts than calls, which is technically bearish in positioning terms.
+However, as a contrarian indicator, an extremely high PCR is often bullish because it suggests bearish sentiment has reached an extreme — when everyone has bought puts, selling pressure is exhausted and the market is primed for a bounce.
+The distinction between moderately high and extremely high is critical.
+Use historical comparisons to identify true extremes.

 Disclaimer: Options trading involves substantial risk.
 PCR analysis is for educational and informational purposes only and should not be construed as financial advice.
 Past sentiment patterns do not guarantee future results.
 Always conduct your own research before trading.